MJarosz22/Quizzz/docs/agendas/agenda week 3.5.md

 Sprint 3, Assignments 6A and 6B, choose the next chairman and secretary, meeting on Wednesday.

 ### Reflection on last week
-Everyone did the BuddyCheck, not everyone read their review.
+Everyone did the BuddyCheck, not everyone read their review.<br>
 Activity bank- fully completed.

-Rafael: Player class; one of the question classes; name validation
+Rafael: Player class; one of the question classes; name validation<br>
-Vlad: Merge reviews; last chairman; HCI assignment; TIPs and TOPs; Validate activity; Validate input; public to private conversion; testing classes
+Vlad: Merge reviews; last chairman; HCI assignment; TIPs and TOPs; Validate activity; Validate input; public to private conversion; testing classes<br>
-Petra: Activity importing; Player class; Questions and point distribution; LoadActivity class (changed by Joshua); Refractorized parts of the code
+Petra: Activity importing; Player class; Questions and point distribution; LoadActivity class (changed by Joshua); Refractorized parts of the code<br>
-Sophie: Lobby scene; Deleting players after they disconnect; Issues and backlog
+Sophie: Lobby scene; Deleting players after they disconnect; Issues and backlog<br>
-Joshua: Last secretary; Chairman, prepared agenda; HCI assignment; GameInstance class; image loading; Websockets
+Joshua: Last secretary; Chairman, prepared agenda; HCI assignment; GameInstance class; image loading; Websockets<br>
-Marcin: Merge reviews; Secretary; Created game scene; Implemented basic game logic; Worked on timer with Vlad
+Marcin: Merge reviews; Secretary; Created game scene; Implemented basic game logic; Worked on timer with Vlad<br>

 ### TIP and TOP session

-Joshua: big contribution, big knowledge
+Joshua: big contribution, big knowledge<br>
         let others know when you edit their work

-Vlad: big contribution
+Vlad: big contribution<br>
       let others work too

-Marcin: good contribution
+Marcin: good contribution<br>
         split the work, say what you are doing

-Sophie: great work done on the issues
+Sophie: great work done on the issues<br>
         be more consistent, more active on discord

-Petra:  good contribution
+Petra:  good contribution<br>
         talk about what you are doing

-Rafael: asks a lot of quesions, tries to do something
+Rafael: asks a lot of quesions, tries to do something<br>
         work on client

 ### Check on code of conduct